Crowds21/sheffield_acs/pages/Vector Representations of Text.md

 - What is Tokenisation [[card]] collapsed:: true
 	- Tokenisation to obtain tokens from raw text.
 Simplest form: split text on whitespaces or use regular expressions
-- What is one-hot encoding, what’s the problem in one-hot encoding? ref:: ((63dfaf3c-7e1d-4c93-9465-580cd48af74b))
+- What is one-hot encoding, what’s the problem in one-hot encoding?
+And how to fix it? ref:: ((63dfaf3c-7e1d-4c93-9465-580cd48af74b))
   $\mathcal{V}=\{\text { apple, apricot, chocolate, love, pie, pineapple }\}$
 	- $|\mathcal{V}|=6$